xingbpshen/xingbpshen.github.io/_pages/about.md

 # 💻 Professional Service
 - Conference reviewer for AISTATS 2025-2026 and NeurIPS 2025.
-- Journal reviewer for Front.
-Radiol., TMLR, and TPAMI.
+- Journal reviewer for TPAMI, TMLR, and Front.
+Radiol.